cedeber/concise-rust-book/src/ch01-08-control-flow.md

 }
 ```

-A `match` has to be exhaustive.
+one requirement for `match` expressions is that they need to be _exhaustive_.
 At least one arm needs to match.
-`_` can be used as a "catch-all" special pattern that will match any value if we do not want to list all possible values.
+One way to ensure you have covered every possibility is to have a catchall pattern for the last arm.
+A particular pattern `_` will match anything, but it never binds to a variable.

 ```rust
 fn print_number(n: Number) {